David-Reset/Concrete-Structures-Constructability-Framework/README.md

 The framework is hosted at: <a href="https://david-reset.github.io/Concrete-Structures-Constructability-Framework/" target="_blank"><strong>https://david-reset.github.io/Concrete-Structures-Constructability-Framework/</strong></a>

 Browse by dimension, read the general guidance, then explore specific entries relevant to your design decisions.
 Use the region filter within each dimension to focus on entries relevant to your location.

+### Guided triage
+Search and browse assume you already know the design decision you want guidance on. **Guided triage** works the other way round — for when you know the *project* but not yet which entries apply.

+It asks what the design includes (suspended slabs, ground slabs, footings, walls, columns, piles, and cross-cutting conditions such as exposed concrete or a water-retaining structure), then a short set of follow-up questions revealed by those answers.
+Most read straight off the drawings; a few come from the geotechnical report, the site, or a decision you are still making. **"Not sure" counts as yes** — the entry surfaces, flagged as unconfirmed.
+That asymmetry is deliberate: a suggestion you don't need costs one line to skim, while an entry that never surfaces is missed silently.

+Results come back in two groups:

+- **Every job** — a small number of *standing* entries that apply to any reinforced-concrete design (every job has formwork to build and strip, and a drawing set with callouts, details and schedules).
+The group is collapsible and the preference is remembered, but nothing can hide these entries from a reader who has never seen them.
+- **This job** — the entries your answers turned up, each showing which of your answers surfaced it.

+Triage produces a **candidate list you curate**, not a verdict: you tick the entries worth keeping, and they go straight into a project review list.
+How maintainers decide when an entry surfaces is set out in [`tools/triage-rating-rubric.md`](tools/triage-rating-rubric.md).

 ### Searching
 The home page has a search box that looks across **all five dimensions at once**.
 Describe your design problem in plain language — for example "wall close to a boundary", "stirrup size", or "curing" — and the framework returns the entries that best match, ranked with the strongest match first.
 You can also narrow results to a region.